oroinc/documentation/crm/admin_guide/security/access_management_roles_interface.rst

 .. contents:: :local:
     :depth: 3

-The information about a role is divided into four sections.
+The information about a role is divided into several sections.

 |